 This annual information form contains "forward-looking statements" with respect to the financial condition, results of operations, business and certain of the plans and objectives of the Corporation.
-These forward-looking statements are based on current expectations, estimates, forecasts and projections about the industries in which the Corporation operates as well as beliefs and assumptions made by its management.
+These forwardlooking statements are based on current expectations, estimates, forecasts and projections about the industries in which the Corporation operates as well as beliefs and assumptions made by its management.
 Such statements include, in particular, statements about its plans, prospects, financial position and business strategies.
 All statements other than statements of historical facts included in this annual information form, including statements regarding the prospects of the Corporation's industries and its prospects, plans, financial position and business strategy may constitute forward-looking statements within the meaning of Canadian securities legislation and regulations.
 Words such as "may," "will," "expect," "continue," "intend," "estimate," "anticipate," "plan," "foresee," "believe", "project" or "seek" or the negatives of these terms or variations of them or similar terminology are intended to identify such forward-looking statements.
-Although the Corporation believes that the expectations reflected in these forwardlooking statements are reasonable, these statements, by their nature, involve risks and uncertainties and are not guarantees of future performance.
-Such statements are also subject to assumptions concerning, among other things: the Corporation's anticipated business strategies; anticipated trends in its business sectors; anticipated reorganizations of any of its segments or businesses, and any related restructuring provisions or impairment charges; its ability to continue to control costs; and those information and statements related to the Freedom Transaction, including the expected benefits and effects of the Freedom Transaction.
+Although the Corporation believes that the expectations reflected in these forward-looking statements are reasonable, these statements, by their nature, involve risks and uncertainties and are not guarantees of future performance.
+Such statements are also subject to assumptions concerning, among other things: the Corporation's anticipated business strategies; anticipated trends in its business sectors; anticipated reorganizations of any of its segments or businesses, and any related restructuring provisions or impairment charges; and its ability to continue to control costs.
 The Corporation can give no assurance that these estimates and expectations will prove to have been correct.
 Actual outcomes and results may, and often do, differ from what is expressed, implied or projected in such forward-looking statements, and such differences may be material.
 Some important factors that could cause actual outcomes and results to differ materially from those expressed, implied or projected in these forward-looking statements include, but are not limited to: